Tim LaHaye: Left Behind

-LaHaye is best known for the Left Behind series of apocalyptic fiction that depicts the Earth after the pretribulation rapture which Premillennial Dispensationalists believe the Bible states, multiple times, will occur.
+LaHaye is best known for the Left Behind series of apocalyptic fiction that depicts the Earth after the pretribulation rapture which premillennial dispensationalists believe the Bible states, multiple times, will occur.
 The books were LaHaye's idea, though Jerry B. Jenkins, a former sportswriter with numerous other works of fiction to his name, wrote the books from LaHaye's notes.
-Jenkins has said, "I write the best I can.
-I know I'm never going to be revered as some classic writer.
-I don't claim to be C. S. Lewis.
-The literary-type writers, I admire them.
-I wish I was smart enough to write a book that's hard to read, you know?"

 The series, which started in 1995 with the first novel, includes 12 titles in the adult series, as well as juvenile novels, audio books, devotionals, and graphic novels.
 The books have been very popular, with total sales surpassing 65 million copies as of July 2016.
 Seven titles in the adult series have reached No. 1 on the bestseller lists for The New York Times, USA Today, and Publishers Weekly.
 Jerry Falwell said about the first book in the series: "In terms of its impact on Christianity, it's probably greater than that of any other book in modern times, outside the Bible."
 The best-selling series has been compared to the equally popular works of Tom Clancy and Stephen King: "the plotting is brisk and the characterizations Manichean.
 People disappear and things blow up."

 LaHaye indicates that the idea for the series came to him one day circa 1994, while he was sitting on an airplane and observed a married pilot flirting with a flight attendant.
 He wondered what would befall the pilot if the Rapture happened at that moment.
 The first book in the series opens with a similar scene.
 He sold the movie rights for the Left Behind series and later stated he regretted that decision, because the films turned out to be "church-basement videos", rather than "a big-budget blockbuster" that he had hoped for.

 Later activities

 In 2001, LaHaye co-hosted with Dave Breese the prophecy television program The King Is Coming.
-In 2001, LaHaye gave $4.5 million to Liberty University to build a new student center and School of Prophecy, which opened in January 2002 and was named after LaHaye.
-He also served as its president.
+In 2001, LaHaye gave $4.5 million to Liberty University to build a new student center, which opened in January 2002 and was named after LaHaye.
+He, alongside his wife, served as a member of Liberty's board of trustees.

 He provided funds for the LaHaye Ice Center on the campus of Liberty University, which opened in January 2006.

 LaHaye's book The Rapture was released on June 6, 2006, in order to capitalize on a 6-6-6 connection.